yecril71pl/cpp-docs.pl-pl/docs/data/oledb/implementing-a-simple-consumer.md

     }
     ```

-### <a name="to-add-a-bookmark-entry-to-the-column-map"></a>Aby dodać wpis zakładki do mapy kolumny
+### <a name="to-add-a-bookmark-entry-to-the-column-map"></a>Aby dodać wpis zakładki do mapy kolumn

-1. Dodaj następujący wpis do mapy kolumny w klasie rekord użytkownika:
+1. Dodaj następujący wpis do mapy kolumn w klasie rekordu użytkownika:

     ```cpp
     // Set a bookmark entry in the column map.